nstoik/infrastructure/services/netmaker/README.md

         * monitoring - for monitoring devices and nodes using prometheus and grafana
         * personal - for my personal devices.
 To connect back to my home network, or to route traffic through my home network.
         * farm network - for network connectivity to devices for the farm monitoring system
-        * home - to connect directly back to my home network
     * Creates enrollment keys for the networks
     * Installs and configures Netclient on the Netmaker server
     * Configures ingress gateway for all networks and creates the external clients